RMS Empress of Ireland: Career

+Final crossing

-Final crossingEmpress of Ireland departed Quebec City for Liverpool at 16:30 local time (EST) on 28 May 1914, manned by a crew of 420 and carrying 1,057 passengers, roughly two thirds of her total capacity.
+Empress of Ireland departed Quebec City for Liverpool at 16:30 local time (EST) on 28 May 1914, manned by a crew of 420 and carrying 1,057 passengers, roughly two thirds of her total capacity.
 In first class, the list of passengers was relatively small, with only 87 booked passages.
 The small number did not, however, spare the inclusion of some rather notable figures from both sides of the Atlantic.